adjust/android_sdk/README.md

 ### <a id="af-disable-third-party-sharing"></a>Disable third-party sharing

-In accordance with EU's General Data Protection Regulation (GDPR), you can notify Adjust when a user has exercised their right to disable sharing of their data to any third-party.
-Calling the following method will instruct the Adjust SDK to communicate the user's choice to disable third-party sharing to the Adjust backend:
+In accordance with the EU's General Data Protection Regulation (GDPR), you can notify Adjust when a user has exercised their right to disable sharing of their data to any third-party.
+Call the following method to instruct the Adjust SDK to communicate the user's choice to disable third-party sharing to the Adjust backend:

 <table>
 <tr>